gavinlyonsrepo/cylon/README.md

 The maintenance section provides a variety of scans and checks, it also a provides command line wrapper for rmlint and bleach-bit.

-The backup section provides a wrapper for gdrive program. as well as ability to backup system using various tools.
+The backup section provides ability to backup system using various tools.

 The security section provides a wrapper for ccrypt and an extended launcher for various security tools as well as a password generator.